 Time, change and ambiguity became a philosophical and visual inspiration within his work, especially in later works in glass, some on a monumental scale.
 The related cost and scale meant that some were never built.

 If tangible works were unattainable, Colin’s solution was to create an intangible image that had a minimal self-energy and could be inserted within a natural environment to enhance that environment’s visual energy.
 That effort brought him to a closer appreciation of the whole of nature resulting in his multi-image assemblies reflecting the entire spirit of nature.

 Throughout the years, his work has been displayed in numerous major museums and galleries across the country including The Museum of Modern Art, The Smithsonian America Art Museum, The Whitney Museum of American Art, The Philadelphia Museum of Art, and The Corcoran Gallery of Art.
 He won a national competition for playground sculpture, has received large-scale commissions, and both state and national grants including a National Endowment Grant.
 Publication reviews include Time Magazine, Art in America, Art Forum, The New York Times, and The Washington Post.
-His work was recently represented in the book “Growing by Design 1900-2000, Century of the Child”, by Juliet Kinchin and Aidan O’Connor which accompanied the Museum of Modern Art Exhibition.
+Most recently his work was represented in the book “Growing by Design 1900-2000, Century of the Child”, by Juliet Kinchin and Aidan O’Connor which accompanied the Museum of Modern Art Exhibition.

 Please visit the rest of this site for more specific information about all of Colin's artistic activities with supporting images.